IntelliTect-eSamples/azure-containers-iac/readme.md

 ### Prerequisites

+Resource Providers for Container Apps

+Microsoft.App
+*Kubernets*

+Subscription and resource gruop
+Provision base
+publish initial containers
+provision databases, container instances and apps

+As you add dbs, instances and apps, first add the continer image to the ACR (Azure Container Registry), update the Terraform, then plan and apply

 - [Terraform](https://www.terraform.io/) installed on your local machine.
 - Azure CLI installed and authenticated.
 - Access to an Azure subscription.